AbdusamadDev/AbdusamadDev/README.md

 <ul>
   <li><a href="https://github.com/AbdusamadDev/BlogApp.git">Blog App</a>: A mind-blowing and simplified project just like YouTube</li>
-  <li><a href="https://github.com/AbdusamadDev/OrenaAPI-Pro.git">Orena API</a>: A Web application where you can have fun with posting news using a web application with advanced software tools</li>
+  <li><a href="https://github.com/AbdusamadDev/FaceDetectionAI.git">Face Detector AI</a>: Software Product which works with data science and web development</li>
   <li>And also there are a few more projects you should check them out.<li/>
 </ul>